Pooja113/Pooja113/README.md

 ### About Me
 🎓 MCA with a passion for software development and web technologies <br/> 💼 Full Stack Developer with 3 years of experience as a Web Developer.
-For the past 1.5 years, I have been working as a MERN Stack developer and have majorly worked with Nodejs<br/>
+For the past 2 years, I have been working as a MERN Stack developer and have majorly worked with Nodejs <br/>
   - On the front end, I enjoy creating clean and intuitive user interfaces using modern frameworks and libraries like React.js, NextJs
   - On the back end, I am proficient in server-side technologies such as Node.js and ExpressJs, leveraging their power to develop efficient APIs and server logic.